Hipo/drf-extra-fields/README.md

 ## Base64FileField

-An file representation for Base64FileField
+A file representation for Base64FileField

 Inherited by `FileField`